 Note: Subjects in this study were healthy and between 30-55 years of age.
 Older, sicker subjects might benefit from higher dosages.
 The Elysium Basis testing with older individuals (below) will hopefully shed more light on this.

-STUDY OF ELDERLY PATIENTS TAKING ELYSIUM HEALTH BASIS
+SECOND STUDY OF NR EFFECT – ELDERLY PATIENTS TAKING ELYSIUM HEALTH BASIS

-This study of 120 elderly subjects (60-80yrs age) over 8 weeks monitored blood and heart parameters to ensure safety.
+This recently complete, but not yet published study tracked 120 elderly subjects (60-80yrs age) over 8 weeks monitored blood and heart parameters to ensure safety.

 They also measured NAD+ levels and several physical performance tests.